The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 How to identify yarn weight without a label (WPI method)

-If your yarn label is missing (or it’s a “mystery ball”), the fastest practical method is WPI: wraps per inch.
-You wrap yarn snugly (not stretched) around a ruler for one inch, count wraps, and compare to a reference range.
+Missing a label?
+Use WPI: wraps per inch.
+Wrap yarn snugly (not stretched) around a ruler for one inch, count wraps, and compare to a reference range — then confirm by swatching.

 Fast WPI checklist

-• Count the wraps.
-Compare to typical ranges (example: more wraps = thinner yarn).
+• Count wraps.
+More wraps = thinner yarn.

-• Confirm by making a small swatch and measuring stitches per 4".
+• Confirm with a small swatch and measure stitches per 4".

 Pro tip

-Bring unlabeled yarn to AriYARN — we’ll help you estimate weight and suggest a project that fits the yardage you have.
+Bring mystery yarn to AriYARN — we’ll help you estimate weight and suggest a project that fits your yardage.

-Patterns don’t always use the same language.
-In the US you’ll see “Category 0–7,” while UK terms often include 4-ply (similar to fingering), DK (category 3), and aran (often close to worsted/medium).
-Always use gauge to confirm.
+US patterns often use “Category 0–7.”
+UK terms commonly include 4-ply (similar to fingering), DK (category 3), and aran (often close to worsted/medium).
+Use gauge to confirm.

 US category Common US label Common UK label When it matters most